ericbulloch/kwmd/operating_systems/linux.md

 The next 9 characters after the file type are the user, group and everyone permissions.
 The user permissions are 3 characters, the group permissions are 3 characters and the everyone permissions are 3 characters.

+The 3 characters are always go in the same order (read, write and execute).
+The first character determines read permission, the second character determines write permission and the last character determines execute permission.
+If permission is not granted, a `-` character will be displayed.

+This might be more clear with examples.
+Here are a few:

+- `r--`: Has read permission, does not have write or execute permissions.
+- `r-x`: Has read and execute permissions, does not have write permission.
+- `rw-`: Has read and write permissions, does not have execute permissions.
+- `--x`: Has execute permission, does not have read or write permissions.
+- `rwx`: Has read, write and execute permissions.

 ## Privilege Escalation

 I have noted the process I use for [Linux privilege escalation](/concepts/privilege_escalation.md#linux-privilege-escalation) in the [concepts](/concepts/README.md) directory.